GeekyAnts/native-base-market-nsp-backend-docs/Local.md

 <!-- Steps: Initiate app for app folder  -->

   * cd NativeStarterPro-backend
+  * Now change the url and port number

+Goto  MobileApp folder then js/Config.js and change the root to
+ root: 'YOUR_IP:PORT/api',
+ port: 3000 // incase of running api-server (node app) in development
+ port: 3030 //incase of running api-server (node app) in production
+ port: 443 //incase of running api-server (node app) on heroku

   * Type ```npm i ```
   * Type  npm start